www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/2025-02-28-sigma-grind-from-march-4th-to-march-16th.md

       to provide a tool for the user to learn and explor the software by experimenting.
     * [ ] Multiple frontends make ensure, that the backend is really independent of the frontend.
       Thereby, the backend does not rely on ANTLR.
+    * [ ] Most likely initially creating no-code editor was an error, but now, that there is a working one it does not make sense to delete it for now.
 * [ ] Document stable API plan via `net.splitcells.network.system.stable`.